dsc-courses/practice.dsc40a.com/problems/wi22-midterm2/wi22-midterm2-q10.md

 # BEGIN PROB

-(1 point) Consider the following three events:
+Consider the following three events:

 -   $A$ is the event that today's Stringle string has a duplicate letter.